ModDota/moddota.github.io/_articles/scripting/Typescript/tooltip-generator.md

 In order to use the Tooltip Generator, you must install it.
 This only needs to be done once per project.
 Navigate to the game's root of your addon.
 For most projects, that would be in `dota 2 beta/game/dota_addons/your_addon/`.
 If you're using symlinks or a Typescript configuration, the symlinked folder is most likely to be the root of your folder.

-Click on the path bar of the folder, type "cmd" and press enter.
+Click on the path bar of the folder, type `cmd` and press enter.
 This should open the command line on the folder you're currently in.
 If you're not sure where the path bar is, press Alt+D to highlight it.

-In the command line, type "npm install @shushishtok/tooltip_generator".
+In the command line, type `npm install @shushishtok/tooltip_generator`.
 The installation should take a few seconds, which triggers an additional, "final" installation, which can take up to a few minutes.
 When the installation completes, it should show a success message and a few warnings - you can ignore those warnings.
 Keep the command line open for now.

 After the installation is completed, a new file `package.json` is added to your addon's root, along with a `node_modules` folder.
 You can mostly ignore those files completely.